 3. Clean and deodorise your microwave

-Mix four teaspoons vinegar into a half-filled washing-up bowl of warm water and use the solution to to wipe down your refrigerator’s interior, including the shelves, walls and even food packaging, if necessary.
-Your refrigerator will be clean and fresh-smelling without the need for harsh chemicals that could contaminate food.
-Find more about the best ways to clean a fridge in our guide.
+Cleaning the fridge with vinegar is easy and effective.
+Mix four teaspoons of vinegar into a half-filled washing-up bowl of warm water and use the solution to wipe down your refrigerator’s interior, including the shelves, walls, and even food packaging, if necessary.
+Your fridge freezer will be clean and fresh-smelling without the need for harsh chemicals that could contaminate food.

 Vinegar helps remove bacteria and pesticide residues from fruit and vegetables.
 Mix three parts water to one part white wine vinegar, and dispense in a spray bottle.
 Rinse clean.

 Add a mixture of water and vinegar to a saucepan and boil on the hob for 15 minutes to get rid of any nasty odours in your kitchen.
-This is particularly good after cooking.
+This is particularly good after cooking anything strong like fish or egg.
 Use our guide to find out more about getting rid of household smells – with vinegar and other nifty store cupboard standbys.

-A great pre-dinner-party tip to remove marks from your glasses is to submerge them in a mixture of water and vinegar.
+A great pre-dinner-party tip to remove marks from your wine glasses is to submerge them in a mixture of water and vinegar.
 Remove and leave to dry naturally, then wash again.
-Find more clever kitchen cleaning hacks in our guide.

 1. Start by removing any gunk from the dishwasher drain and filter.